Heritage - 34: London Bridge, Far From Falling Down - a History From Roman Times to the Present

 Explore London's history from before the Romans to the present-day.
 Catering and all facilities as well as for the disabled.

-Follow London's fortunes from early days, the Romans, Saxons, Danes, Normans and on through the times of Chaucer and Shakespeare to the Commonwealth (Cromwell), Restoration, Georges...
-It's an ongoing story
+Follow London's fortunes from early days with Peter Ackroyd: the Romans, Saxons, Danes, Normans and on through the times of Chaucer and Shakespeare to the Commonwealth (Cromwell), Restoration, Georges...
+It's an ongoing story, not to mention the bridge bought to span Lake Havasu (along with a small fleet of 'double-decker' red London buses) in the USofA that saw the reigns of William IV through to Elizabeth II

 Sheep on the bridge?
 Ask a Woolman...